Demetyldrm/Demetyldrm/README.md

 * 🌍  I'm based in Miami
 * ✉️  You can contact me at [demet.yildirim1@gmail.com](mailto:demet.yildirim1@gmail.com)
-* 🧠  I'm learning React
+* 🧠  I'm currently learning React
 * 🤝  I'm open to collaborating on projects

 ### Skills